 iii Data protection

-Processing of personal data is only permissible based on a valid legal ground and for a clearly defined purpose.
-There may be a valid legal ground if processing is necessary, for example, for the performance of a contract, for compliance with a legal obligation, or for the purposes of the legitimate interests pursued by the controller or by a third party (except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject that require protection of personal data).
-Data processing is also permissible if the data subject has given consent to use data for a specific purpose.
-The GDPR sets strict rules for such consent, which must be explicit and it will only be valid if sufficient information is provided to the data subject prior to his or her consent.31 Processing of sensitive data (e.g., regarding health, religion, political affiliation, sexual preference, trade union membership and ethnicity) is prohibited – save for some limited exceptions (including if processing is necessary for the establishment, exercise or defence of legal claims, or whenever courts are acting in their judicial capacity).
+The processing of personal data is only permissible if based on valid legal grounds and for a clearly defined purpose.
+There may be a valid legal ground if processing is necessary, for example, to perform a contract, to comply with a legal obligation, or for a controller or a third party to pursue legitimate interests (except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject that require the protection of personal data).
+Data processing is also permissible if the data subject has consented to using data for a specific purpose.
+The GDPR sets strict rules for consent, which must be explicit, and valid only if sufficient information is provided to the data subject before granting consent.25 The processing of sensitive data (e.g., regarding health, religion, political affiliation, sexual preference, trade union membership and ethnicity) is in principle prohibited.
+There are some limited exceptions, such as when processing is necessary to establish, exercise or defend legal claims, or whenever courts act in their judicial capacity.

 Documents and the protection of privilege